Skip to main content

 Source repo: dcorps-docs-public (docs/spec/SPEC-PARAMS.md)

-Scope: Parameter catalog and economic rules for the Hub and Hub-aligned sub chains.
+Scope: Parameter catalog and economic rules for the Hub rollup.
 This spec defines how parameters are modeled and governed, not their final numeric values.

 1. Introduction

-The dCorps Hub is designed to be economically sustainable, governance-minimal, and predictable for serious entities and validators.
-Many behaviors of the Hub are controlled by parameters rather than hard-coded constants so that governance can adjust to changing conditions without frequent hard forks.
+The dCorps Hub is designed to be economically sustainable, governance-minimal, and predictable for serious entities and operators.
+Many behaviors of the Hub are controlled by parameters rather than hard-coded constants so that governance can adjust to changing conditions without frequent upgrades.

 This document:

-- outlines core economic relationships (fees, rewards, staking, recognition economics);
+• outlines core economic relationships (fees and registry economics);

-Actual parameter values and recommended starting points SHOULD be maintained in a separate configuration document or genesis file and cross-referenced here.
+Actual parameter values and recommended starting points SHOULD be maintained in a separate configuration document and cross-referenced here.

 Baseline defaults are recorded in docs/devops/NETWORK_PARAMS.md.